panaverse/learn-generative-ai/08_everything_Is_an_api/00_concept/readme.md

-# Everything will become an API
+# Everything Will Become an API

 The precise meaning of "everything becoming an API" can be interpreted in various ways, including: